pchaganti/gx-Micro-Cap-Experiment/Start Your Own/README.md

 # Start Your Own

-This folder lets you run the ChatGPT Micro-Cap Trading Experiment locally on your own computer.
+This folder lets you create your own LLM trading experiment.
 It contains the main trading script, a wrapper for convenience, and utilities to generate performance graphs.
 All output is saved to CSV files inside this folder.